Institute on Québec Studies

 Québec’s engagement with the United States is the most significant and consequential point of interaction among all of its international activities.
 This workshop seeks to explore the many ways in which Québec engages with the United States, including political exchange, border issues, trade, business and investment, transportation, immigration, cultural links and identity, the role of energy and natural resources, and environmental considerations.
 As a sub-national actor pursuing a wide range of paradiplomatic bilateral and multilateral initiatives directly involving the U.S., this workshop seeks to explore and explain what, when, why and how Québec has chosen to directly engage the United States.

-Québec's Eastern Townships & the World Workshop & Edited Volume
+Québec's Eastern Townships & the World: Workshop & Book Volume

-The Center for the Study of Canada and Institute on Québec Studies at State University of New York College at Plattsburgh, the Eastern Townships Resource Centre at Bishop’s University, McGill University, and the Canadian Studies Program at Bridgewater State University, are organizing an authors’ workshop and book volume titled, “Québec’s Eastern Townships and the World: A Region and its Global Identities.”
+The Center for the Study of Canada and Institute on Québec Studies at the State University of New York College at Plattsburgh, the Eastern Townships Resource Centre at Bishop’s University, and the Canadian Studies Program at Bridgewater State University, are collaborating on the project, “Québec’s Eastern Townships and the World: A Region and Its Global Identities.”

 Québec Past & Present: Annual Colloquium on Québec Studies